databrickslabs/jupyterlab-integration/README.md

         - dbutils     Databricks utilities
     ```

-    Note: `databricks-jupyterlab <profile> -c` let's you quickly copy the token to the clipboard so that you can simply paste the token to the input box.
+    Note: `databrickslabs-jupyterlab <profile> -c` let's you quickly copy the token to the clipboard so that you can simply paste the token to the input box.

 - **Cluster Auto-Termination**